manala/manala/docs/usage.md

     qux: 123
 ```

-Options fields type are guessed by schema details.
-For instance, an `enum` will  generate a drop down select, and a
+Option fields type are guessed by schema details.
+For instance, an `enum` will  generate a drop-down select, and a
 string `type` will generate a text input.

 In case of an `enum`, choices ares available from left to right, first one will be default.